HarpyEagleMan/Wallpaperfy/README.md

 You can use command line arguments if you don't want to wait until the program prompt you for input.\
 Just type in the command line python:\
-wallpaperfybatchvconver.py -r "screen resolution" -i "path to input folder" -o "path to output folder"
+wallpaperfybc -r "screen resolution" -i "path to input folder" -o "path to output folder"

 you can also use arguments on the background process.
 Run:\
-wallpaperfybgprocess.py -t "time you want for wallpaper to cicle" -i "input folders" -r "screen resolution"\
+wallpaperfybp -t "time you want for wallpaper to cicle" -i "input folders" -r "screen resolution"\
-wallpaperfy-bgprocess.py will stop changing the wallpapers if the terminal running it is closed.
+wallpaperfybp will stop changing the wallpapers if the terminal running it is closed.

 Linux Has installation now. just run python install.py in wallpaperfy folder and you can now run it from anywhere using terminal. just run wallpaperfybc for the batch converter and wallpaperfybp for the background process